alamehan/nice-list/README.md

   * [Plural Sight](https://www.pluralsight.com/) - Gives you confidence you have the skills you need to execute your technology strategy.
   * [Treehouse](https://teamtreehouse.com/) - Learn to code, gain a new skill, get a new job.
 Whatever your goal — we'll get you there.
   * [Codecademy](https://www.codecademy.com/) - Learn the technical skills you need for the job you want.
 An online interactive platform.
+  * [Zero to Mastery](https://zerotomastery.io/) - Help you advance your career, get hired and succeed at some of the top companies.

 * Coupon Hunter
   * [OzBargain](https://www.ozbargain.com.au/tag/udemy-course) - Hunting community, coupon codes and freebies.